reneealexiis/CancerClassification-ML/README.md

 * Class M (Malignant Diagnosis)
     * Precision: 0.93, meaning that 93% of all predicted malignant instances were correctly classified as malignant.
     * Recall: 0.93, meaning that 93% of all actual malignant cases were correctly identified.

+**Machine Learning Random Forest Classification Model (95% Accuracy)**

+* Class B (Benign Diagnosis)
+    * Precision: 0.96, meaning that 96% of all predicted benign instances were correctly classified as benign.
+    * Recall: 0.99, meaning that 99% of all actual benign cases were correctly identified.

+* Class M (Malignant Diagnosis)
+    * Precision: 0.98, meaning that 98% of all predicted malignant instances were correctly classified as malignant.
+    * Recall: 0.93, meaning that 93% of all actual malignant cases were correctly identified.

 ## Analysis